pharo-project/pharo/src/Kernel.package/InstanceVariableNotFound.class/README.md

 Examples
 --------------------------

-	NoInstanceVariableNamed signalFor: 'test'.
+	InstanceVariableNotFound signalFor: 'test'.

 	Object new instVarNamed: 'test'.

-	[ Object new instVarNamed: 'test' ] on: NoInstanceVariableNamed do: [ :ex | ex ].
+	[ Object new instVarNamed: 'test' ] on: InstanceVariableNotFound do: [ :ex | ex ].

 Internal Representation and Key Implementation Points.
 --------------------------